 As an alternative to New Year resolutions, try a little self-trickery for your own self-care and health.
 It works for me!
 Here are ideas to take better care of yourself in the year 2021!

-Here’s the dilemma: I know I need to change (something).
-I’m also aware I don’t want to do the work that seems to be required, or I would have changed already.
-Escaping an established habit or routine feels uncomfortable, and I’m likely to slip back into the comfortable, well-worn grooves of habit.
+Here’s the dilemma: I know that I need to change something.
+I’m also aware that I don’t want to do the work that seems to be required, or I would have changed already.
+Escaping an established habit or routine feels uncomfortable, and I’m likely to slip back into the comfortable, wellworn grooves of habit.

 For me, self-trickery has three essential requirements:

 - The initial insight that I need to change something.
 Lacking the insight, there’s no motivation to change.